Differences in 2.0

 individual.php?ged=demo&pid=X123 will be redirected to the new URL

-In webtrees 1.7, setting the access level for the notes tab would implicitly set a privacy restriction for the notes themselves.
-Hiding the tab would also hide the notes.
+In webtrees 1.7, setting the access level for these tabs would also create a privacy restriction for the data as well. e.g. hiding the tab would also hide the notes/media/sources.

-In webtrees 2.0, if you disable or restrict access to the notes/media/sources tabs, then the note/media/source facts will instead be displayed on the “Facts and events” tab.
+In webtrees 2.0, if you disable or restrict access to the notes/media/sources tabs, then the note/media/source links will instead be displayed on the “Facts and events” tab.

-You should add a privacy restriction for notes as well.
+You should add a privacy restriction for notes/media/sources as well.

 An individual can have multiple parents, for example birth and adopted.

 In webtrees 1.7, the birth parents were used on pedigree charts, reports, and other places where only one set of parents could be shown.

 In webtrees 2.0, the first parents listed on the individual’s record will be used.
 There is a new edit option to re-order the parents.